MikeHopley/ftl-ships-guide/mantis-b.md

 Don’t hesitate to spend drone parts when fights look dangerous.
 Your boarding drone is not just for Automated ships.
 A rapid crew-kill can be your best defence.

 Precise venting helps against solar flares or fire-lighting weapons.
-Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.
-[Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you’ll need to run relays, and the timing is very tight.
+Vent the bottom-left corner, then close the doors before the fire starts.
+Fires suffocate at 10% O2, as opposed to 5% where crew suffocate; so you can even refill those rooms to 10% after venting.
+It’s possible to repair vented O2 provided you have air in the medbay.
+When the whole ship is airless, you now need a level 3 medbay to repair O2 ([it used to work with level 2](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s)).

 Leave one Mantis in piloting (to start the FTL charging immediately), and put the other in sensors.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).